knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Month;
 ```
 Generates a monthly report of total medical expenses. <br>
-Purpose: Generates a monthly report of total medical expenses.
+Purpose: Generates a monthly report of total medical expenses. <br>
 Explanation:
 <li>TO_CHAR(Admission_Date, 'YYYY-MM') extracts the year and month from the Admission_Date.</li>
 <li>SUM(Medical_Expenses) calculates the total expenses for each month.</li>